 Item 5.3.1 Yellowfin tuna catch limit

 SC12 discussed the request from WCPFC12 to provide comments and/or recommendations to the Commission on how to further develop catch limit options for yellowfin tuna as specified in paragraphs 28, 29 and 43 of CMM-2015-01.
-SC12 reiterated it advice from SC11 that yellowfin tuna stock status in the WCPO is relatively insensitive to whether purse seine effort is comprised of mainly associated sets or unassociated sets.
+SC12 reiterated its advice from SC11 that yellowfin tuna stock status in the WCPO is relatively insensitive to whether purse seine effort is comprised of mainly associated sets or unassociated sets.
 SC12 also noted that the latest catch estimates for 2015 suggest that catch of yellowfin in the longline and purse seine fisheries appears relatively stable and as such several CCMs do not consider yellowfin catch limits in the longline and purse seine fisheries to be immediately necessary.
 Nevertheless, some concern was expressed with the increase in yellowfin catch reported in the “other” fisheries category, particularly in the Indonesian and Philippines handline fisheries, though it was noted that these catches are presently provisional and increases may be attributed to changes in data collection in recent years.
 SC12 therefore recommends WCPFC13 consider the need for continued improvements for data collection in these fisheries and the need for CCMs to provide information to the Commission on the management tools they have available to them to bring these catches under control. {ADOPTED}

 Item 5.3.2 Other Issues Related to CMM-2015-01

 SC12 reviewed a management option to limit bigeye catches on purse seine vessels to assist the recovery of the bigeye tuna stock in the WCPO (WCPFC-SC12-2016/MI-WP-09) and also noted additional options such as the introduction of FAD charges to manage FAD usage in PNA waters to achieve this same objective.
-SC12 recommends that WCPFC13 note these options when considering additional management measures for rebuilding the bigeye tuna stock within the WCPO.
+SC12 recommends that WCPFC13 note there are variousoptions to limit bigeye catches on purse seine vessels when considering additional management measures for rebuilding the bigeye tuna stock within the WCPO.
+(1 suggestion this recommendation be deleted)

 (EU TO DRAFT ALTERNATIVE TEXT – INSERT HERE)

 SC12 discussed the request from WCPFC12 to provide comments and/or recommendations to the Commission on proposals from CCMs that wish to claim exemption from the 2017 high seas FAD closure on the basis of footnote 5 of CMM 2015-01.
 SC12 was informed that the EU would be requesting such an exemption on the basis of the 2015 bigeye catch in the purse-seine fishery according to WCPFC-SC12-2016/SC12-MI-IP-06.
 Nevertheless, SC12 noted that the present CMM is unclear as to how this exemption is to be applied as it does not specify a time period over which the drop in bigeye bycatch to the 55% level of 2010-12 needs to be sustained.
-SC12 noted comments that the exemption should only apply where there has been a sustained drop in bigeye bycatch (e.g. the exemption should apply in 2017 only to those purse seine fleets with an average bigeye catch for 2014 and 2015 that is reduced to 55% of their average for 2010 to 2012) and a fleet should not continue to be exempted if its bigeye bycatch is not maintained at the 55% level.
+SC12 also noted a comment from one CCM that the exemption should only apply where there has been a sustained drop in bigeye bycatch (e.g. the exemption should apply in 2017 only to those purse seine fleets with an average bigeye catch for 2014 and 2015 that is reduced to no more than 55% of their average for 2010 to 2012) and a fleet should not continue to be exempted if its bigeye bycatch is not maintained at the 55% level or less.
 SC12 recommends that WCPFC13 take note of these comments.
+(1 suggestion to delete highlighted section, 1 suggestion to delete last sentence only)

 [EU TO DRAFT NEW TEXT FOR YELLOW SECTION ABOVE - INSERT HERE]